KwanMan/tkwan.xyz/src/pages/index.md

 👉 he prefers the term professional fun-haver

 👉 he writes [code](https://www.github.com/kwanman) for a living

+👉 he's decided he has an aversion to capital letters today

 👉 he got bored and tried to revive [snake](/snake)